On this page:

 Using second-hand parts

-- Second-hand parts can be used for some repairs, but not for brakes or seatbelts.
-Any second-hand airbag used must be one that has not been activated previously.
+- Any second-hand airbag used must be one that has not been activated previously.

 - All second-hand or recycled parts should only be purchased from a licensed dismantler.
 The VACC website contains a list of authorised dismantlers.